 - Inside the case of the original Macintosh 128K, Apple molded the signatures of 47 team members from the Macintosh Division—including Steve Jobs, Andy Hertzfeld, Bill Atkinson, Jef Raskin, and others who helped bring

-the groundbreaking computer to life2.
+the groundbreaking computer to life.
 The idea, championed by Jobs, was that since the Macintosh was a work of art, the creators should sign it—just like artists do.
 These signatures were etched into the inside rear panel

 of the case and remained present in several early Mac models, including the Mac Plus, as a quiet tribute to the team’s legacy.